 “As an important commodity that is frequently traded, the negative effects of these tariffs were felt by carriers and brokers alike,” the survey said.

-The U.S. and Canadian governments lifted the tariffs in May.
+The U.S. and Canadian governments lifted the tariffs last month.

 The industry was also concerned about the Sino-U.S. trade war, but the survey noted that compared to other domestic-related issues, the effects of this dispute were not as signiﬁcant based on the submitted responses.